alisonykim/alisonykim.github.io/_pages/home.md

 I was born and raised in Los Angeles, California.
 Naturally, I miss its beaches and tacos, though snow and Bircher Müesli have grown on me during my time in Switzerland.<br><br>

 Outside of computational linguistics, I'm passionate about mental healthcare, LGBTQ+ rights, veganism, and sustainable fashion.
-I enjoy traveling solo, taking walks, going to the movies, and making Korean food for friends.
-I'm also a huge fan of the Swiss Federal Railways and can be found working from time to time in what I call my "train office".<br><br>
+I'm also a huge fan of the Swiss Federal Railways and can be found coding or reading from time to time in what I call my "train office".<br><br>

 Lastly, I prefer Coop to Migros.
 But neither compares to <a href="https://g.page/BerkeleyBowlMarketplace?share" target="_blank">Berkeley Bowl</a>.<br>